tinacms/tina.io/content/guides/tinacms/contextual-drafts/guide.md

 ---
 title: Using Drafts with Contextual Editing
-id: '/docs/drafts/drafts-contextual-editing'
+last_edited: '2022-12-05T10:00:00.000Z'
 ---

 ## Using Drafts with Contextual Editing

 In most cases, you will not want to create pages on your production site for your draft documents.
-This makes handling drafts a challenge with contextual editing.
+This makes [handling drafts](/docs/drafts/overview/) a challenge with contextual editing.
 In this example we will show how to add contextual editing to a draft document using [Next.js preview-mode](https://nextjs.org/docs/advanced-features/preview-mode).

 In preview-mode `getStaticProps` will be called on every request.
 This means that we can conditionally grab draft documents in preview-mode, and keep them out of your production site.